okfde/okfn.de/content/blog/2019/2019-04-02-copyright-censorship-update.md

 type: post
 layout: post
 card: true
-published: true
+title: 'Copyright Censorship: Cologne Court orders us to take down Glyphosate Report (Update)'
-title: "Copyright Censorship: Cologne Court orders us to take down Glyphosate Report (Update)"
+publishedDate: 2019-04-02
 ---

 The Cologne Regional Court has issued an injunction ordering FragDenStaat to depublish a glyphosate report from the Federal Institute for Risk Assessment.
 The Federal Institute that belongs to Julia Klöckner’s Agriculture Ministry had already sent us a cease-and-desist letter.

 The glyphosate report was financed by the state and written by civil servants.
 The fact that copyright is being misused as a censorship right is an attack on freedom of the press!
 If necessary, we will take the case to the European Court of Justice.